iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 > Can't connect to car without uninstalling.
 Ridiculous as it intereferes with other bluetooth so how can I even use it.
 Can't use it if I need bluetooth.<br> :date: __2020-07-08 03:36:51__

-> I barely go outside, so all it did was eat my battery throughout the day.
-Even if I went outside, I never got a notification from the app.<br> :date: __2020-07-04 11:08:43__

 #### 1-star reviews